 - Cuisine: Italian

-- Store in a jar in the fridge for up to 1 week.
+- Store in a sealed jar in the fridge for up to 1 week.

 Keywords: gremolata, gremolata recipe, gremolata recipes, herb sauce, how to make gremolata, what is gremolata?
 Gremolata for fish, gremolata for chicken